This is the second post in a three-part series on cloud security. To read the first post on, click here.

-But Chrome for Work, what makes it different is you can apply up to 280 security policies to Chrome.
-And you could say, “Well, I could do that with Internet Explorer.”
+But, with Chrome for Work, what makes it different is the fact that you can apply up to 280 security policies to Chrome.
+And you might say, “Well, I could do that with Internet Explorer.”

-But Internet Explorer just runs on Windows.
-Chrome, it runs on Windows, it runs on Macs, runs on Linux, runs on iPhones, runs on Android, runs on all the Chrome devices.
+But, Internet Explorer just runs on Windows.
+Chrome runs on Windows, Macs, Linux, iPhones, Android, and all the Chrome devices.

 It’s that old enemy of ours, the username and the password.
 And what happens?
 It’s that thing that you tell your users not to do.
 You say, “Please don’t use your password on other sites.”

 What do they do?
-Everyone has their favorite password, they reuse it over, and over, and over again.
+Everyone has their favorite password and they reuse it over, and over, and over again.

-So at Google, what they’re trying to do is to make the password irrelevant.
-So we have multi-factor authentication.
+So, at Google, what they’re trying to do is to make the password irrelevant.
+In fact, we have multi-factor authentication.

-The username and password is irrelevant without a code or having a phone nearby which is connecting via Bluetooth or et cetera.
+With multi-factor authentication, the username and password become irrelevant without a code or having a phone nearby, which is connecting via Bluetooth or et cetera.